githedgehog/docs/docs/vlab/overview.md

 ```

 ### Hhfab

-Hedgehog maintains a utility to install and configure VLAB, called `hhfab`.

 You need a GitHub access token to download `hhfab`, please submit a ticket using the [Hedgehog Support Portal](https://support.githedgehog.com/).
 Once in possession of the credentials, use the provided username and token to log into the GitHub container registry: